nicos68/nixos-and-flakes-book/docs/the-nix-language/index.md

    This tutorial provides a comprehensive overview of the basics of the Nix language, recommended for beginners.
-1. [**A tour of Nix**](https://nixcloud.io/tour/?id=introduction/nix): An online interactive tutorial focuses on programming language constructs and how Nix can be algorithmically used to solve problems.
+1. [**A tour of Nix**](https://nixcloud.io/tour/?id=introduction/nix): An online interactive tutorial that focuses on programming language constructs and how Nix can be algorithmically used to solve problems.
 1. [**Nix Language - Nix Reference Manual**](https://nixos.org/manual/nix/stable/language/):
    The official documentation of the Nix language.